zoylendt/zoylendt.github.io/content/Coding/Quartz customizations.md

 -> add callout with version info

 > [!tip]
-> The instructions here might be outdated, please check the [official instructions](https://quartz.jzhao.xyz/configuration) first!
+> The instructions provided here might be outdated, please check the newest [official instructions](https://quartz.jzhao.xyz/configuration) first!
 >

-# Inspirations
+# Inspirations from other Quartz instances

-The inspirations for this changes come from the [Quartz Showcases](https://quartz.jzhao.xyz/showcase), mainly the following ones:
+The inspirations for most changes come from the [Quartz Showcases](https://quartz.jzhao.xyz/showcase).

+I have incorporated these changes into my instance:

+- ...
+- ...

+Some other modifications that caught my interest, but which I did not include in my instance:

+- ...
+- ...

+---

   - Change the [Layout](https://quartz.jzhao.xyz/layout) for all pages
 	  - Change the blog name
 	  - Change the default footer